Kronos-Integration/service-http/README.md

 **Extends Interceptor**

-only forward requests if a valid JWT token is present
+Only forward requests if a valid JWT token is present.

 ### name